 |

 AuthorDr.
-Adam C. Earnheardt is special assistant to the provost and professor of communication in the department of communication at Youngstown State University in Youngstown, OH, USA where he also directs the graduate program in professional communication.
-He researches and writes on a variety of topics including communication technologies, relationships, and sports (with an emphasis on fandom).
-His work has appeared in Mahoning Matters as well as The Vindicator and Tribune-Chronicle newspapers.
+Adam C. Earnheardt is a professor in the Department of Strategic Communication & Media at Youngstown State University in Youngstown, OH, and interim director of broadcasting for WYSU-FM.
+He researches and writes on a variety of topics including communication, media and sports (with an emphasis on fandom).
+His work has appeared in Mahoning Matters, The Vindicator and Tribune-Chronicle newspapers.
 CategoriesArchives

 |